how to emotionally cope with the death of a pet.

 If you have photos of your pet (and who doesn’t?), you might want to put together a photo album as a remembrance.
 This may be a great time to ask friends for help.
 Sometimes our friends really want to help, but they’re not sure what to do.
 Some might even have photos or memories of their own to add to the album.
 You could also print out a few favorites and frame them.

-In remembrance of your pet, you could also consider the Pet Memory Box from dogIDs.
-The box is an urn with a fully lined interior.
-Plus, it has a removable divider where a pet’s collar, photos or other items could be placed.
+In remembrance of your pet, you could also consider a 3D printed pet urn.
+These are custom made to represent your beloved dog.
 Other options could include placing a memorial stone in your yard, planting a tree or making a donation to a shelter or rescue group in your pet’s honor.

 Again, if you have recently lost a dog or a cat, I am so sorry for your loss.